nick722/courses-react-ts/README.md

 PROGRESS
 Module 3.
 State Management
 TODO:
-[2 point] - Add a new button "Delete course" into CourseCard.
+[1 point] - After clicking on the Delete course button a selected course should be deleted from the store.